dedis/Android-CISC/README.md

 ### Functionality

-This proof of concept establishes a connection to a local Cothority server and displays its acknowledgement response.
+This proof of concept should enable the user to manage SSH-keys via the Cothority from any Android device.

 ### Requirements
 * Android Studio